-If you’re asked to verify or add to information you entered on your Marketplace application or need to prove your Special Enrollment Period status, you’ll get notices (letters, emails, or both) telling you which documents to submit to avoid losing your health plan or any financial assistance you’re getting.
+If you’re asked to verify or add to information you entered on your Marketplace application or attest to a life event that qualified you for a Special Enrollment Period, you’ll get notices (letters, emails, or both) telling you which documents to submit to avoid losing your health plan or any financial assistance you’re getting.

 Which documents to submit

 You'll need to send different documents based on what we need to verify.
 Your notice includes the list of acceptable documents to resolve your particular issues.

 See how to upload documents to verify information from your application.